A tour inside St. Mark's Church

 The right hand light commemorates the young men who learned to fly at Marske's Royal Flying Corps and Royal Air Force fighter schools during the First World War.
 Aircraft soar upwards from Marske airfield at the base of the design, past Marske Hall, the old church of St. Germain and Huntcliff at Saltburn.

-was dedicated by the Bishop of Whitby on Sunday 1st November 2015 in the presence of members of Edward Petre's family and many donors.
+The window was designed and created by Ann Sotheran FMGP of York.
+It was dedicated by the Bishop of Whitby on Sunday 1st November 2015 in the presence of members of Edward Petre's family and many donors.

 *The name is pronounced 'Peter', the same as the conventional spelling.